ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Taking a snapshot
 {: #volume-snapshot}

-**Prerequisites**
+**Best Practices**

-Before you take a snapshot, ensure that all of the data is flushed to the disk.
+- Before you take a snapshot, ensure that all of the data is flushed to the disk.
 If you take a snapshot on a running virtual machine (VM) and did not flush the file system, you might lose some content.

 **Use cases**